 The Japan Association of Translators (JAT) is a great organisation for Japanese translators.
 There’s a forum for members and you get added to their database of translators.
 It’s one of those thing where the more you put in the more you’ll get out.
 But I digress…

 Their annual translation competition is aimed at beginner translators with less than three years experience.
-You always have one month to complete the translation of a generic piece that freelancers are likely to translate.
+You always have one month to complete the translation of a generic piece of text that freelancers are likely to translate.
 This is not a literary translation.
 Finalists get feedback from the judges which is incredibly valuable as a beginner.

 Translation Content: Generic document.